CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 ## Using MetaboScape and the Feature-Based Molecular Networking

 MetaboScape can be used to process LC-MS/MS Bruker Daltonics data files (.d format).
-The results of MetaboScape can be used to run the Feature-Based Molecular Network workflow on [GNPS] (http://gnps.ucsd.edu).
+The results of MetaboScape can be used to run the FBMN workflow on [GNPS](http://gnps.ucsd.edu).

 **Requirements:**
 Installing [MetaboScape](https://www.bruker.com/products/mass-spectrometry-and-separations/ms-software/metaboscape/overview.html) (version 2.0 minimum) and having a valid licence.